Centro ASSIST Terms and Conditions

 Loss means any loss, costs, liability, injury or damage, including reasonable legal costs.

-Normal Business Hours means the hours between 9AM to 5PM AEST, on a Business Day.
+Business Hours means the hours between 9am to 5pm AEST, on a Business Day.

-Personnel means the officers, employees, agents, contractors or other authorised representatives of the parties to this Agreement.
+Personnel means the officers, employees, agents, contractors or other authorised representatives of a party.

-Service Start Date means the date on which we make the Service available to you.
+Service Start Date means the date on which we receive payment from you, following which we will make the Service available to you by sending one or more of your Admin User login access to the Web App.

 Third Party Material means Information or material owned or provided by a third party that is included, accessed or provided through the Service and Web App.